syncfusion-content/xamarin-docs/Xamarin/SfCalendar/BlackoutDates.md

 ## Blackout dates

-In Calendar, BlackoutDates refers the disabled dates that restrict the user from selecting it.
+In SfCalendar, BlackoutDates refers the disabled dates that restrict the user from selecting it.
 These dates will be marked with slanted Stripes.

 The BlackoutDays can be achieved in two ways.